 A: You should wait approximately 10 days before applying make-up to your eyes.

 Q: Can blepharoplasty be performed with other anti-aging treatments?

 A: Blepharoplasty can be done alone or in conjunction with other facial surgery procedures, such as a facelift or browlift.

-If you are interested in an eye lift, contact Dr. Kulbersh to schedule a consultation.
+If you are interested in an eye lift, contact Dr. Kulbersh to schedule a consultation in Charlotte, NC.

 Next, learn about Blepharoplasty Cost.